CopyCat73/Zway-AfterSunset/README.md

 # Configuration

-This module uses the Daylight app as trigger, please install it first.
+This module uses the Daylight app as trigger, please install it first and select it in the configuration.

 # License